What to do with celery leaves and leftover celery. Don’t throw them out! Instead, try these 2 easy hacks that will save you money and grocery trips.

 You have two options:

-Toss them whole into a freezer bag and freeze it for chicken broth later.
+Toss them whole into a freezer bag and freeze them for making 5-Min Broth later.
 Celery makes a great addition to broth or stock.
 Keep in mind that the really white and yellow parts can be bitter.

 Now you don’t have to put it on your grocery list, it’s already chopped, and because you were going to throw it away anyway, it’s kind of like FREE.